 Community Playthings: You mentioned the role of the adult in block play.
 Could you say a bit more about that?

 Sometimes you’ll see that a block area might double up as the carpet area, or it will be in the corridor area on the way out of the classroom to the outdoor space.
 Again, that’s not ideal because you’ve got children transitioning from indoors to outdoors whilst children are building.
 It’s potentially causing a source of conflict because structures could get knocked over by children passing through.
-Children also can’t come back and revisit their building after snack or lunch if the construction area doubles as the carpet area because they’ve had to tidy the blocks away.
+Children also can’t come back and revisit their building after snack or lunch if the construction area doubles as the carpet area, because they’ve had to tidy the blocks away.

 A lot of practitioners don’t understand how valuable it is for them to build and use the blocks.
 On my training courses I often hear: “Oh, I’m not really creative, I don’t really know what I’m doing.”
-But I’ve found that when they start building (I build a lot of practical building time into the session so that adults can get past that apprehension), they create simple structures and then just see where it takes them.
+But I’ve found that, when they start building (I build a lot of practical building time into the session so that adults can get past that apprehension) they create simple structures and then just see where it takes them.
 Then they are more likely to be able to sit alongside children and build.
 This adds value, because if a child sees a practitioner building a structure, they’ll think: “that’s really interesting, aww, I might copy that” or “that’s great, I want to do that.”
 If the practitioner can build and use the blocks they can also understand what they are seeing from the children.
 If they understand how to build a tower, and they understand the complexity of enclosures and things like that, it helps them to gauge where children are at.

 Another big thing that the practitioners really need to be doing is observing the children in their play – observing so they really, really understand what they are seeing.
-When children are building and constructing, no matter what they are doing there is some sort of narrative playing out, whether it’s in their head or they are in a collaborative story with other people.
-They’ll be building a castle or a carport, or a bridge over a river and there will be some sort of narrative we can observe.
+When children are building and constructing, no matter what they are doing, there is some sort of narrative playing out, whether it’s in their head or they are in a collaborative story with other people.
+They’ll be building a castle, or a carport, or a bridge over a river, and there will be some sort of narrative we can observe.
 I really think this helps us understand the creativity of children, and it underpins so much else within the foundation stage.

-The love for the great outdoors
+Love for the great outdoors

 Community Playthings: What do you enjoy doing when you’re not working?

 Open canoeing is a big passion of mine.
-I was really fortunate, in 2011 I went to Canada on a month long trip down the South Nahanni, a Northern Canadian wilderness river.
+I was really fortunate in 2011 when I went to Canada on a month long trip down the South Nahanni, a Northern Canadian wilderness river.
 There were six of us and we were airdropped by float plane into a lake in the mountains, and then 380 miles later we came to the confluence of the river – where the Nahanni (which we were paddling) merged with the Laird River.
 We were self-sufficient on that trip – it was brilliant.